 Proposed Exemption Criteria for Compressed Natural Gas Fueling, and Oil and Gas Exploration, Development, Production Facilities and Associated Equipment: The Department has published a notice in the Pennsylvania Bulletin proposing revisions to the technical guidance document, which lists sources or classes of sources that may be exempt from the plan approval and permitting requirements of 25 Pa.
 Code Chapter 127.
 This includes Category No. 33, pertaining to compressed natural gas fueling, and Category No. 38, pertaining to oil and gas exploration, development, production facilities and associated equipment.
-Written comments on the proposed revisions to Categories 33 and 38 will be accepted until March 19, 2013.
+The public comment period on the proposed revisions closed on March 19, 2013.
+The Department has received a total 653 comments, including 11 comments from environmental groups, 6 comments from owners/operators of industrial sources, 634 comments from concerned citizens, 1 letter from EPA and 1 letter from State House Representative Greg Vitali.
+The Bureau of Air Quality is summarizing the comments and preparing a comment/response document.